chrisateen/Progress8/README.md

 * Separate out the code into functions
 * Separate out the code into classes
 * Read the excel file from the DfE directly from the DfE website
-* Include results where a student achieves a U grade